ember-cli/ember-cli-version-checker/README.md

 property for the VersionChecker to perform node's [module resolution](https://nodejs.org/api/modules.html#modules_all_together).

-It is important to have `new VersionChecker(this.project)` from an addon, this way the package in `node_modules` resolved to get `version` will be same as if you `require.resolve(<lib>)` from app root.
+### Should I use project or parent?

+The two primary options that are valid are:

+- `new VersionChecker(this.project)`
+- `new VersionChecker(this.parent)`

+Which one to use depends on if the addon is trying to find a known top-level library or its parent's.

+For example, you may want to check `this.project` root path to find `ember-cli` or `ember-source`, which are expected to be top-level.
+Or you may want to check your parent's specific dependency that affects your addon's behavior, you should create from `this.parent`.

 If you create via `new VersionChecker(this)` in an addon, it will resolve from your addon's path and have your own dependency's version instead of top-level dependency's if exists.
+This will result in unreliable result.